Santhosh071/ecg-arrhythmia-detection/README.md

 # 🫀 ECG Arrhythmia Detection System

-### A Production-Grade 6-Layer AI Pipeline for Real-Time Cardiac Monitoring

----

 ## 📌 What This Project Does

 This system takes a raw ECG signal as input and outputs: